-- To ensure any required pre-commencement/ pre-construction phase monitoring is scheduled to avoid any impacts. - To record usage of the site by birds and interaction with operating turbines during the postconstruction phase of the development. - To monitor short-term and long-term effects on bird populations with a particular emphasis on wintering and breeding birds deemed to be of high conservation concern (Annex I: EU Birds Directive and BoCCI red list species). - To undertake collision monitoring and corpse searches for potential bird fatalities as a result of a collision with turbine blades. - Report on findings of post-construction monitoring at the end of each monitoring year (Year 1, 2, 3, 5, 10 and 15 of the wind farm lifetime) and thereby contribute to the knowledge base relating to the interactions between birds and wind farms.
+- To ensure any required pre-commencement/ pre-construction phase monitoring is scheduled to avoid any impacts. - > To record usage of the site by birds and interaction with operating turbines during the postconstruction phase of the development. - To monitor short-term and long-term effects on bird populations with a particular emphasis on wintering and breeding birds deemed to be of high conservation concern (Annex I; EU Birds Directive and BoCCI red list species). - > To undertake collision monitoring and corpse searches for potential bird fatalities as a result of a collision with turbine blades. - Report on findings of post-construction monitoring at the end of each monitoring year (Year 1, 2, 3, 5, 10 and 15 of the wind farm lifetime) and thereby contribute to the knowledge base relating to the interactions between birds and wind farms.

-METHODOLOGY
+2. METHODOLOGY

-Pre-construction Bird Monitoring 2.1
+2.1 Pre-construction Bird Monitoring

-PRICEINED: ON OS Works will commence outside the bird nesting season (1st of March to Olst of Magnetic possible.
-Any requirement for construction works to commence or run into the breeding season following the informed by pre-construction bird surveys
+Works will commence outside the bird nesting season (1st of March to 31st of August inclusive) if possible.
+Any requirement for construction works to commence or run into the breeding season following commencement will be informed by pre-construction bird surveys